BakkerGames/GRIFTools/DAGS_SYNTAX.md

 @ge(value1,value2)

->Checks if integer "value1" is greater than or equal to integer "value2".
-Error if not integers.
+>Checks if "value1" is greater than or equal to "value2".
+Compares as integers if both convert to integers, otherwise compares as strings (ignoring case).

 @gt(value1,value2)

->Checks if integer "value1" is greater than integer "value2".
-Error if not integers.
+>Checks if "value1" is greater than "value2".
+Compares as integers if both convert to integers, otherwise compares as strings (ignoring case).

 @isbool(value)